Separation, Divorce, Committed Intimate Relationships

 Trailhead Mediation is ready to help parents adjust the plan as life changes, whether that means:

-• working to find agreement on issues outside of the parenting plan;
+• Working to find agreement on issues outside of the parenting plan;

-• negotiating minor modifications to an existing parenting plan; or
+• Negotiating minor modifications to an existing parenting plan; or

-• going back to the drawing board to jointly craft a proposal for major modifications to an existing parenting plan.
+• Going back to the drawing board to jointly craft a proposal for major modifications to an existing parenting plan

 We can help you stay focused, talk through the tough trade offs, and collaborate on a workable plan.